pallets/click/docs/complex.rst

 Large CLIs and CLIs with slow imports may benefit from deferring the loading of subcommands.
-The interfaces which support this mode of use are :meth:`MultiCommand.list_commands` and :meth:`MultiCommand.get_command`.
-A custom :class:`MultiCommand` subclass can implement a lazy loader by storing extra data such that :meth:`MultiCommand.get_command` is responsible for running imports.
+The interfaces which support this mode of use are :meth:`Group.list_commands` and :meth:`Group.get_command`.
+A custom :class:`Group` subclass can implement a lazy loader by storing extra data such that :meth:`Group.get_command` is responsible for running imports.

 Since the primary case for this is a :class:`Group` which loads its subcommands lazily, the following example shows a lazy-group implementation.